AbhishekMathur11/AI_StockAnalytica/README.md

 pip install -r requirements.txt
 Configure API Keys:

-Sign up for a free account at XYZ API and obtain an API key.
+Sign up for a free account at Google Finance API or Yahoo Finance API and obtain an API key.
 Create a file named config.py in the project directory.
 Add the following code to config.py and replace 'YOUR_API_KEY' with your actual API key: